 This might seem like an obvious step, but at this point in the process, many freelance writers balk.
 You want to edit it some more!
 You want to wait a few more days!

 Don’t.
-You can’t earn a living at this by overthinking.
+You can’t get paid to write articles by overthinking.
 You’ve written your draft, edited, fact-checked.
 Maybe let it sit overnight for one final read, but that’s it.

 Time to press ‘send’ and fire off that draft to your editor.